arturml/pytorch-wgan-gp/README.md

 The argument `latent_shape` is the shape whatever the generator's forward function accepts as input.

-The training process if monitored by [tensorboardX](https://github.com/lanpa/tensorboardX).
+The training process is monitored by [tensorboardX](https://github.com/lanpa/tensorboardX).

 ## Results